falkr/ttm4175/pages/iot-lorawan.md

 # Start Tutorial

 Follow the [LoPy and Managed IoT Cloud Quick Start Guide](https://startiot.telenor.com/learning/quick-start-guide/).
-This includes to get your account, and upgrading the LoPy fimrware.
+This includes to get your account, and upgrading the LoPy firmware.

 # Hints and Tips